tderond/Budin2018/README.md

-This script accompanies "....." by Itay Budin, Tristan de Rond, et al.
+This script accompanies a paper (currently under review) by Itay Budin, Tristan de Rond, et al.

 If you use this script in your research, please cite the above paper.